You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Directories: Getting your business listed in online directories is a good first step for building a foundation of links.

-Leveraging your offline relationships: Do you have any “real world” relationships that you could leverage in order to gain links back to your website?
+Leveraging your offline relationships: Do you have any real-world relationships that you could use to gain links back to your website?
 For example, do you have partnerships or referral relationships with other businesses that might be willing to link to your website?
-Or, are you a sponsor or member of an organization that might link to your website?
+Or are you a sponsor or member of an organization that might link to your website?

 Continually publishing high-quality content: Finally, we recommend continually publishing and promoting high-quality blog content.
 We’ve found that a sustained investment in content often allows websites to naturally attract more links over time.
 And those are the types of high-quality, natural links that Google values the most.